 Sometimes a project delay occurs when a homeowner has difficulty making color and style decisions.
 It can be frustrating from a roofer’s perspective, but it’s important that the customer feel good about their decision—after all, for them, it’s a decision worth a couple thousand dollars.

 Enter interactive roofing technology.

 Whether your roofing salesperson is guiding the homeowner through the design process, you share it directly with the homeowner, or you use it internally, this virtual tool by GAF takes the guesswork out of home exterior decision making for customers so you can schedule or resume the job more quickly.

 Note: The virtual home remodeler tool by GAF is currently not available on mobile devices, but fear not!
 This is not a disadvantage.
 Using the tool on a bigger screen helps generate a clearer picture for the homeowner.

-	- Extend the container backward up to four feet to clear landscaping features like flowerbeds and shrubs.
+- Extend the container back up to four feet to clear landscaping features like flowerbeds and shrubs.

 - Raise the container up to 12 feet high, so it sits right off the roofline.

 - Lower and drive the full container to a nearby truck or dumpster and use the Equipter’s hydraulic gate to easily dump the debris.

 The result is an often dramatic increase in job site efficiency—one that can reduce labor hours and get roofs installed faster.